 (1400 words) I was sitting on a wooden bench with my girlfriend, Daisy, in the graveyard of St. Mary’s, in the village of Blackbarrow.
 My fingers traced random patterns on the warm, weathered wood, as I gazed over a sea of gravestones.
 Many were ancient, toppled at strange angles, worn illegible by centuries of summer heat and hostile, frigid winters.
 Why was there no system to put them upright again, I wondered?
 “It’s so peaceful here,” said Daisy, squeezing my hand.
 “Thank you for coming.”
 I kissed her cheek, warm and soft.
 “That’s OK, I like graveyards.”
 She sighed.
 “Two years.
 It seems like two months.”
 I noticed her eyes were wet.
 “I know, sweetheart, but they did everything they could.”
 How many times had I said that?
 She took a tissue from a brown leather shoulder bag and blew her nose.
 Then she reached back in and pulled out a thick paperback book.
 “Christ, can’t you give it a rest?”
 “Look, I have to study.
 I have to pass my exams.
 One of us needs to earn some proper money.”

 TASWG assignment: Write two descriptions of a room - the same room - used for different purposes at different times.
-It was a drab, windy day in late March and the dismal grey sky bore down on me, making me feel like I was being pressed into the pavement.
-An old newspaper tumbled down the … Continue reading Are You Being Served?
+(1400 words) - It was a drab, windy day in late March and the dismal grey sky bore down on me, making me feel like I was being pressed into the pavement.
+An old newspaper … Continue reading Are You Being Served?